MonicaMongeHernandez/webdriverIO-Web/README.md

   _For Qavbox page_<br>
   `Env=sauce npm run wdio`<br>

-  If you execute the above flow and you want to excecute it again, please delete allure folders, because it acumulate all the excecutions.
-Delete all foldes from `...\reports\allure`
+  If you execute the above flow and want to execute it again, please delete the allure folders, because it accumulates all the executions.
+Delete all folders from `...\reports\allure`

 _Optional_